Peyton-Cysewski/home-base/text-editors.md

 # Text Editors

 There are two main environments that exist for writing code.
 The first, and more vanilla way of editing code is in a text editor.
 These environments are more focused on writing the code.
 Alternative options, called IDE's, are text editors, file managers, compilers, and debuggers all in one.
+Text editors are especially useful for writing code because they offer many shortcuts, tips, and syntax help.
+A lot of coding is repetitive and it would hurt bottom-line productivity if someone had to continually write the same line(s) of code for every little change.
+Text editors will see the text that is being written and offer shortcuts to automatically paste in all of the remaining code, free of error.
+Another thing they do is help with syntax.
+For examples, if a left angle bracket is typed then it will automatically put in the right angle bracket.
+Some shortcuts save more time than others, but after hours and hours of coding, it both helps with the sanity of the coder, and also the bottom-line productivity.